Intelligence at the Edge of Chaos: Experiments

 \section{Experiments}

-To evaluate the emergent intelligence of models trained on cellular automata, we conducted experiments on three downstream tasks: one easy and one hard reasoning task inspired by the Abstraction and Reasoning Corpus (ARC)~\citep{chollet2019measureintelligence}, and a challenging chess move prediction task \citep{ruoss2024grandmaster}.
-These tasks were designed to quantify the models' abilities in reasoning, abstraction, and long-term prediction, thereby assessing the level of intelligence encoded during pretraining on ECA rules of varying complexities.
+To evaluate the emergent intelligence of models trained on cellular automata, we conducted experiments on three downstream tasks: one easy and one hard reasoning task inspired by the Abstraction and Reasoning Corpus (ARC)~\citep{chollet2019measureintelligence}, and a challenging chess move prediction task~\citep{ruoss2024grandmaster}.
+These tasks were designed to quantify the transformer models' abilities in reasoning, abstraction, and long-term prediction, thereby assessing the level of intelligence encoded during pretraining on ECA-generated data of varying complexities.
 We freeze the layers of the pretrained GPT-2 models and train only the input and output projection layers for downstream tasks to ensure that performance differences reflect the inherent capabilities of the models.

-Our central hypothesis is that models pretrained on complex rules will exhibit superior performance on downstream tasks compared to those pretrained on simple rules.
+Our central hypothesis is that models pretrained on rules that generate complex data will exhibit superior performance on downstream tasks compared to those pretrained on simple rules.
 The inclusion of both easy and hard tasks allows us to observe different performance trends and better understand the relationship between pretraining complexity, task difficulty, and emergent intelligence.
 The chess move prediction task, in particular, serves as an excellent system to test reasoning due to its inherent complexity and requirement for strategic thinking.